-- Mondays, Tuesdays and Thursdays bus available for doctors' appointments between 9 a.m. and 2 p.m. - Wednesdays bus available for grocery shopping trips to the Village IGA Marketplace in Pascoag - Fridays bus is available for scheduled trips for up to 12 people for excursions or shopping trips around the state
+- Mondays, Tuesdays and Thursdays bus available for doctors' appointments between 9 a.m. and 2 p.m. - Wednesdays bus available for grocery shopping trips to the Village IGA Marketplace in Pascoag - Fridays bus is available for scheduled trips for up to 12 people for excursions or shopping trips around the state.
+One trip per month to Dino's

-This bus service is available on a first come, first serve basis, and is free of charge to Burrillville residents.
+This bus service is available on a first come, first served basis, and is free of charge to Burrillville residents.

-Please call Allison at 568-4440 ext.
-201 with any questions or to schedule the minibus.
+Please call Allison at 568-4440 ext.201 with any questions or to schedule the minibus.